cldf-datasets/barlowhandandfive/maps/README.md

 ## Is distinctness due to lexical replacement or phonological change?

-For those languages that lack colexification (i.e., languages with value “lexically distinct” for parameter “Is there colexification?”), values for this parameter are “lexical replacement” or “phonological change”.
+For those languages that lack colexification (i.e., languages with value “lexically distinct” for the parameter “Is there colexification?”), values for this parameter are “lexical replacement” or “phonological change”.
 However, some languages exhibit both lexical replacement and (partial) colexification; this is possible when there has been replacement of both ‘hand’ and ‘five’ such that the new forms are (partially) colexified: these cases are indicated by rows in the ValueTable with an empty value and a comment “(recolexification)”.

 &nbsp; | Value | Count | Description
 --- | --- | ---:| ---